Using TailwindCSS with Sveltekit

 or npm install

-.
-For the rest of this post Iâll use yarn, but use NPM if you like.
+this post Iâll use yarn, but use NPM if you like.

 To start up the project using Vite, run the dev